nics-dp/petsard/doc_site/content/docs/glossary.md

 - **Datacebo**: Development company of SDV (Synthetic Data Vault), proposing innovative technologies such as Uniform Encoding.
 - **Default Evaluation**: Default evaluation methods provided by the PETsARD system, including basic metrics for privacy, fidelity, and utility dimensions.
-- **Default Synthesis**: Default synthetic data generation method provided by the PETsARD system, using SDV's Gaussian Copula model.
+- **Default Synthesis**: Default synthetic data generation method provided by the PETsARD system, using built-in Gaussian Copula implementation (`petsard-gaussian_copula`).
 - **Denormalization**: Database processing technique merging multiple related tables into a single wide table, used to simplify multi-table data synthesis.
 - **Describer**: In PETsARD, refers to the system module that analyzes and describes statistical properties of data, generating data overview reports.
 - **Differential Privacy**: Mathematically defined privacy protection method ensuring individual information is not leaked.